A lake house escape is the kind of getaway that never goes out of style.

 If it offers sought-after recreational activities like power boating and water sports, find out where the closest marina or boat launch is to help you identify the most conveniently-located homes for sale.
 If you’re not right on the shore, it’s also helpful to note how easy it would be for guests to walk to the nearby lake.

 Next, consider the surrounding area.
 Travelers want vacation to feel easy, so having grocery stores, shops, and restaurants nearby is a plus.
-If the town is well-suited for families or groups with pets, figure out how close local attractions (like amusement parks or dog-friendly cafes) are to the home you’re interested in — and if you really want to “wow” future guests, be sure to include details for getting to your favorite local treasures in the welcome book you provide.
+If the town is well-suited for families or guests with pets, figure out how close local attractions (like amusement parks or dog-friendly cafes) are to the property you’re interested in.
+And if you really want to “wow” future guests, be sure to include details for getting to your favorite local treasures in the welcome book you provide.

 Lastly, it’s important to confirm whether a lake house has reliable cell phone service and the ability for high-speed internet.
 Most vacationers want to unplug without losing access to the outside world, and some may even plan to work remotely.
 (If you’ve decided you want your lake house to be more off-the-grid, though, the right marketing and bonus touches can still grab guests’ attention.)